bg-write/chatGPT-cheatsheet/README.md

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c194787e015a971b4da76eccefb9bfa7)

-## PART A: Getting Started with ChatGPT for Non-Developers <a name="part-a"></a>
+## PART A: ChatGPT's Prompt Portal <a name="part-a"></a>

-This section provides a beginner's guide to ChatGPT for non-developers who want to use the ChatGPT prompt portal to generate responses to their text inputs.
+This section provides a beginner's guide to ChatGPT for non-developers and software engineers who want to just use ChatGPT's prompt portal to generate responses to their text inputs.

 ## II.
-Getting Started (Prompt Portal) <a name="getting-started-ND"></a>
+Getting Started (Prompt Portal) <a name="getting-started-prompt"></a>

 [Return to top](#top)